mcmire/mysql_column_order/README.md

 ## Summary

-Plugin for Ruby on Rails that extends migrations so you can specify an order when you're adding a new column, as well as other options that ALTER TABLE accepts.
+A Rails plugin that allows you to keep your schema organized as your app evolves by letting you insert a new column after another one.

 ## Usage

-This plugin adds options for:
+This plugin adds options to `add_column` for:

 * AFTER *column_name*
 * FIRST
-* any other options, in freeform

-So:
+So, in a migration, you could write:

     add_column :posts, :published, :boolean, :default => 0, :null => false, :after => :body
     #=> ALTER TABLE `posts` ADD COLUMN `published` TINYINT(1) NOT NULL DEFAULT 0 AFTER `body`

     add_column :posts, :id, :primary_key, :null => false, :first => true
     #=> ALTER TABLE `posts` ADD COLUMN `id` PRIMARY KEY NOT NULL FIRST

-    change_column :comments, :body, :text, :options => "CHARACTER SET utf8 COLLATE utf8_unicode_ci"
-    #=> ALTER TABLE `comments` CHANGE COLUMN `body` TEXT CHARACTER SET utf8 COLLATE utf8_unicode_ci
+Conceptually, there's no reason this plugin can't work in other DBMSes that support `AFTER`, `FIRST`, or other column options.
+At present, however, it plugs into ActiveRecord's MySQL adapter only.

 ## Installation